 I am a senior Detective with the Metropolitan Police Service, having previously served in Northamptonshire Police.
 I bring my experience of leadership, management, and performance delivery to the school.

 I currently have two children in the school and in my spare time I enjoying watching most sports, playing football, reading and listening to music.

 I have two children at the school one in EYFS and one in Year 1.

 I have an interest in supporting the school in moving forward in its journey.
 I have experience in safeguarding in particular the areas of pre and post looked after children and regularly speak for NCC.
 I would listen impartially to concerns/feelings on vital matters raised by parents/carers and present a balanced view of issues, therefore maintaining an approachable and reliable stance.
 Excellent communication skills are essential and working for the NHS I carry this out to individuals on all levels.
 I would dedicate my time to be a proactive and effective school governor.

 I became a parent governor during 2017 because I wanted to be able to help support the leadership team and at the same time learn more about how a school like ours runs.

 I work locally as a GP and am also a member of the directors board at the practice with responsibility for HR & education.
 I hope that these managerial / leadership skills are something I can bring to the governing board as well as my enjoyment of team working.

-I joined Moulton Primary School in 2015 and currently work as Year 2 teacher and Team Leader, whilst also sitting on the Senior Leadership Team.
+I joined Moulton Primary School in 2015 and currently work as an Assistant Headteacher.
 I believe that we continue to strive towards providing the best possible opportunities for our children at Moulton, and as part of this I enjoy leading our Junior Strictly dancing teams across the school.